Skip to content

 Overview

-Occasion Date enables you to activate on meaningful dates associated with a profile—such as birthdays, anniversaries, renewal dates, membership expiries, or other custom milestones.
+Occasion Date enables you to activate on dates associated with a profile—such as birthdays, anniversaries, renewals, or other milestones—by treating these values as recurring annual events.

 Value Created

-Occasion Date simplifies audience building for events that repeat annually or mark important moments.
+Occasion Date simplifies audience building for time‑based campaigns by applying recurring logic automatically.
 With this feature, you can:

 • Target profiles based on recurring dates.